 - X-T3: 2.16m phase-detection pixels offer edge-to-edge autofocus (X-T2 has a limited selection area)

 When it comes to speed, the X-T3 also ups the autofocus ante with a claimed 1.5x speed improvement over the X-T2.
 The biggest change is the full edge-to-edge autofocus system, though, which offers a mammoth 2.16m phase-detection pixels right across the whole sensor for precision autofocus anywhere within the frame (it offers 425 AF areas, compared to the X-T2's 325).
+Even the newer X-T4 doesn't really elevate its autofocus beyond the X-T3's capabilities.

 Fuji X-T3 vs X-T2: Image Quality, Speed, Video